 - All active Registered Community Organizations

 - Zoning Code (look at Title 14 for the zoning language)

-The goal of the Dickinson Square West Zoning Committee is to provide an open conduit for Dickinson Square West residents and neighbors to hear proposed zoning applications and to provide their own thoughts, insights, and opinions on such projects.
+The goal of the Dickinson Square West Zoning Committee is to provide an open conduit for Dickinson Narrows residents and neighbors to hear proposed zoning applications and to provide their own thoughts, insights, and opinions on such projects.
 The Zoning Committee will also serve as a platform for residents to discuss the land use, zoning and planning issues presented by their neighbors.

 The Zoning Committee, a committee of Dickinson Square West Civic Association, holds monthly meetings to discuss all applications for Philadelphia Zoning Board of Adjustments variances within the DSWCA established neighborhood boundaries.
 Variances are deviations from the city’s Zoning Code.
 Variances must be obtained from the Zoning Board.